BitBagCommerce/SyliusMailTemplatePlugin/README.md

 # Overview

 ----
-This plugin allows you to edit email templates from admin panel.
+This plugin allows you to edit email templates from admin panel using all twig features.

 ## We are here to help